 However, a real-life study from South Africa found that two doses of the Pfizer-BioNTech vaccine still protected people from severe disease.

-Dr. Monica Gandhi, an infectious diseases specialist with the University of California, San Francisco, told Healthline that although these lab studies show that antibodies, the body’s main line of defense against the coronavirus, can wane over time or be affected by mutations along with the virus’s spike protein, vaccines were able to generate other types of immune cells to fight off infection.
+Dr. Monica Gandhi, an iOmicronus diseases specialist at the University of California, San Francisco, told Healthline that although these lab studies show that antibodies in the body’s line of defense against the coronavirus can wane over time or be affected by mutations in the virus’s protein, vaccines can generate other types of immune cells to fight infection.

-“We know now that T cells from the vaccines still work against Omicron, and B cells generated by the vaccines adapt the new antibodies they produce to work against variants.
-So, I think the clinical scenarios in those with prior immunity, vaccinated, and even boosted individuals [show that] the vaccines are likely still protecting Omicron-infected individuals from severe disease,” she said.
+“We “now know that T cells from the vaccines still work against Omicronn, and B cells generated bOmicronaccines adapt the new antibodies they produce to work against variants.
+So, I think the clinical scenarios in those with prior immunity, vaccinated, and even boosted individuals [show that] the vaccines are likely still protecting Omicron-infected individuals from severe disease,” sh” they said.

 Pfizer booster vs. Omicron